Luis-Martinez1/Luis-Martinez1/README.md

 ### Hi there 👋
 ### My name is Luis
-I'm Currently a student at Codeup.
+I'm Currently a student at Divergence Academy.

 🌱 I’m currently learning Data Science.